 Selected faculty members

-Associate Professor of Strategic Management/Policy; Director, Global Leadership Programs; Director, India Executive MBA ProgramView profile
+Professor of Strategic Management; Director, Global Leadership Program; Director, India MBA and Executive MBA ProgramsView profile

 James L. Darroch